AlexanderAlatorreGovea/nestjs-commerce/README.md

 ## Description

-This is a repository built to create a dummy site with Nestjs.
+This is a repository built to learn Nestjs.